 Without doubt, the biggest pitfall for any organization is ensuring global payroll compliance.
 In the 2017 Global Payroll Complexity Index (GPCI), 65% of the UK payroll experts and professionals surveyed said that managing legislative, HR, and payroll updates presented their biggest challenge.
 Each country has its own currencies, culture, economic conditions, and statutory country laws regarding the compensation of employees.
 Companies will be forced to review their global HR management due to the impending impact GDPR and Brexit will have on HR processes, which only adds to the complexity of international payroll management.
 HR directors must manage their payroll so that employees are kept engaged with their jobs and accurately compensated, but also ensure global payroll compliance.

 A complete understanding and hands-on knowledge of the different employment laws affecting your business is imperative.
 Ensuring compliance is the main reason why more and more companies are outsourcing their payroll management to third-party experts.
-An effective cloud payroll platform provides a compliant and accurate global payroll in a single, transparent, and centralized automated solution.
+An effective cloud payroll platform provides a compliant and accurate global payroll solution in a single, transparent, and centralized automated solution.

 2. Payroll Process Streamlining